anagha-google/composer2-basic-orchestration/02-prerequisites.md

 ...

 ## 0. Prerequisites
-Create a project called "composer-2-playground".<br>
+1. Create a project called "composer-2-playground".<br>
 Note the project number.
+2. Grant yourself security admin role<br>
+This is needed for the networking setup

 ## 1. Declare varibles